GivherLLC/givher/content/all-events/cpca-pac-capitol-day-reception.md

 eventButtonTextTwo: Sponsor This Event
 eventButtonLinkTwo: mailto:events@givher.com
 eventDescriptionMarkdown: >-
-  Join us for an evening of advocacy and connection!
+  Join us for an evening of cocktails and connection!
 Your contribution helps us fight for your rights—not just today, but for the future.